Shopping Cart

 INCORRECT – Fingertips are pointing IN too much & hand crosses the midline.

-INCORRECT – Fingertips are pointing OUT too much
+INCORRECT – Fingertips pointing OUT too much

 Imagine “reaching over an imaginary physio ball with your “paddle blade”- shown below.